Plantar fasciitis

 Key points about plantar fasciitis

-• Plantar fasciitis is inflammation of the thick band of tissue that connects your heel to your toes along the bottom of your foot.
+• It's often caused by repeated strain on the thick band of tissue that connects your heel to your toes along the bottom of your foot.

-• You’re more likely to damage the plantar fascia tissue if you are middle-aged, overweight, pregnant, physically active, have a job that requires you to stand for long periods, or if you wear flat shoes, such as jandals.
+• You’re more likely to damage this tissue if you’re middle-aged, overweight, pregnant, physically active, have a job that requires you to stand for long periods, or if you wear flat shoes, such as jandals.

 • There are things you can do to help relieve the pain and heal your foot.